RoseLeighton/HackableDEF/md/tmp.md

-arranging a date through Tinder, connecting with neighborhood-dwellers to collectively start a solar energy initiative or searching for fellow-enthusiasts to turn parking places into ‘parklets’ (small parks the size of a parking place), it seems that – as a current tech-commercial claimed: *there’s an app for that*.
+arranging a date through Tinder, connecting with neighborhood-dwellers to collectively start a solar energy initiative or searching for fellow-enthusiasts to turn parking places into ‘parklets’ (small parks the size of a parking place), it seems that, as a current tech-commercial claimed: *there’s an app for that*.
 Or at least a neighborhood blog, an Instructable-video, an online forum, a crowdsourcing tool, a social network, or any other kind of digital media